-We’ve talked about Quickbooks credit card processing fees and the pros and cons using Intuit to power your payments.
-Now, to give you a better of what’s Intuit’s merchant services actually look like, here’s a hypothetical example of a retailer on Quickbooks Online doing that’s doing $30,000 sales volume per month, with an average transaction value of $100:
+We’ve talked about QuickBooks credit card processing fees and the pros and cons of using Intuit to power your payments.
+Now, to give you a better of what’s Intuit’s merchant services actually look like, here’s a hypothetical example of a retailer on QuickBooks Online that’s doing $30,000 sales volume per month, with an average transaction value of $100:

-Now, let’s compare that to the payment processing fees of Payment Depot, which doesn’t charge a percentage off your sales.
+Now, let’s compare that to the payment processing fees of Payment Depot, which doesn’t charge a percentage of your sales.
 Those transactions would be charged as follows:

 Looking at the processing fees alone, we can see that Intuit’s merchant services fees cost $11,939.4 a year.
 Payment Depot’s fees, on the other hand, amount to $7,788 a year.
 What’s more, Payment Depot’s transaction fees go down as your credit card volume increases, allowing merchants to save even more.